simeononsecurity/simeononsecurity.ch/content/articles/change-management-cyber-security-enhancing-resilience-evolving-landscape/index.en.md

 ### 3. Prioritize Changes

-In the realm of cyber security, not all changes are equal in terms of risk and urgency.
+In cyber security, not all changes are equal in terms of risk and urgency.
 Prioritizing changes based on their potential impact on security, business operations, and regulatory compliance is essential.
 Here are some considerations to help prioritize changes effectively:

 1. **Risk Assessment:** Conduct a thorough **risk assessment** to evaluate the potential risks associated with each change.
 Assign risk levels or scores to changes based on factors such as the criticality of systems affected, the sensitivity of data involved, and the likelihood of adverse impacts.
 For example, changes that involve modifications to core infrastructure components or access controls may carry higher risks.